English | Español

 The THI chart is an important consideration when moving cattle.
 To prevent cattle losses during handling, refer to the THI chart to determine the likelihood of heat stress during high temperature and humidity conditions.

-Remember, however, dairy animals can experience discomfort and poor welfare associated with heat stress in milder weather, before production losses set in.
+However, dairy animals can experience discomfort and poor welfare associated with heat stress in milder weather before production losses occur.

-To prevent added heat stress, handle animals during the early morning hours before the temperature rises into the risky THI level.
+To prevent added heat stress, handle animals during the early morning hours before the temperature rises to the risky THI level.
 Limit the length of time animals spend in headlocks or other handling equipment where their stress from confinement may exaggerate the heat stress conditions.
-When THI is 72 or higher, consider postponing animal handling-related tasks which can be performed during cooler weather.
-An animal’s internal temperature peaks approximately two hours after the environmental temperature peaks and it takes the animal four to six hours to lower their temperature back to normal.
-If possible, the evening hours should be left for the animals to cool down and not used for handling unless it is necessary.
+When THI is 72 or higher, consider postponing animal handling-related tasks that can be performed in cooler weather.
+An animal’s internal temperature peaks approximately two hours after the environmental temperature peaks, and it takes the animal four to six hours to lower its temperature back to normal.
+If possible, the evening hours should be left for the animals to cool down and not used for handling unless necessary.

 Cattle will eat more and show reproductive activity during the cooler evenings.
 If possible, do not interfere with their comfort during this time.

 Use caution while vaccinating cattle during high THI levels.
-A normal reaction to a vaccine is a mild fever (increase in core body temperature by one or two degrees).
+A typical reaction to a vaccine is a mild fever (increase in core body temperature by one or two degrees).
 Vaccine-induced heat stroke may occur when this elevated core body temperature coincides with high THI levels.
-To prevent the possibility of induced heat stroke, vaccinate extremely early in the morning.
-This practice enables the cattle to have their immune response to the vaccine under control before the ambient temperature starts to rise.
+To prevent induced heat stroke, vaccinate early in the morning.
+This practice enables the cattle to control their immune response to the vaccine before the ambient temperature rises.
 Another option is to vaccinate cattle in the evening, six hours after the peak daytime temperature.
 Using this option, the normal vaccine reaction (an increase of one or two degrees of the cattle’s internal temperature) will occur during the cooler evening hours.

-Extra care should be taken if the evening temperatures do not drop below 70°F as the cattle have no chance to recover before another day of heat and humidity.
+Extra care should be taken if the evening temperatures do not drop below 70°F as the cattle cannot recover before another day of heat and humidity.
 The longer the heat stretch lasts, the more stressful it is on the cattle.

 When animals become nervous and stressed, their core body temperature naturally rises.
-At all times, remember to use low-stress handling techniques to keep their core body temperature down.
+To keep this temperature down, always remember to use low-stress handling techniques.
 Move cattle slowly, calmly, and short distances, if possible.
-Plan ahead and avoid any unnecessary movements or stressful handling.
+Plan and avoid any unnecessary movements or stressful handling.

 Check and clean waterers to ensure cattle have adequate clean water.
-Check hoses, pumps, floats, and all parts of the water supply system to make sure water is available at all times.
-In the summer heat, cattle water intake increases, and many cattle may drink at the same time.
-Check to make sure the refill rate is adequate, enabling all cattle to drink.
-To ensure adequate access to water, consider adding additional, temporary tanks, if needed.
+Check hoses, pumps, floats, and all parts of the water supply system to ensure water is always available.
+In the summer heat, cattle’s water intake increases, and many may drink simultaneously.
+Ensure the refill rate is adequate, enabling all cattle to drink.
+To ensure proper access to water, consider adding additional temporary tanks if needed.

 During hot and humid weather, the temperature inside the trailer is much higher than the outside temperature.
 Avoid transporting cattle in moderate to severe THI conditions.
 Monitor the weather forecast and plan accordingly.
 If possible, postpone transport until cooler and less humid weather arrives.

-Additionally, the high temperatures and humidity of summer can result in severe stress.
+Additionally, summer’s high temperatures and humidity can result in severe stress.
 Remember to check the weather before loading cattle and along the way.
 This will help ensure a safe and uneventful trip.

-- Avoid hauling and handling cattle between 11:00 am and 4:00 pm, which is most often the hottest time of the day.
-If cattle must be hauled at times of high temperature and humidity, avoid stopping.
-If stopping along the way is absolutely necessary.
-Make stop durations as short as possible.
+- Avoid hauling and handling cattle between 11:00 a.m. and 4:00 p.m., the hottest time of the day.
+Avoid stopping if cattle must be hauled at times of high temperature and humidity.
+If stopping along the way is necessary, make stop durations as short as possible.

-- Stop during cooler parts of the day, if at all possible.
+- Stop during cooler parts of the day, if possible.

-- Pick shaded areas to park if you have to stop.
+- Pick shaded areas to park if you must stop.

 - Consider placing fewer cattle on the trailer during hot weather.

 - Handle cattle gently and patiently during extreme heat conditions.
-When cattle are stressed in extreme heat conditions, they are more likely to become non-ambulatory, sick, and possibly die.
+When stressed in extreme heat conditions, cattle are likelier to become non-ambulatory, sick, and possibly die.

-- Haul animals fit to transport.
-Fitness for transport is determined by multiple considerations including the health, mobility, and body condition score (BCS) of the animal.
-Do not transfer cattle with BCS score less than 2 non-ambulatory animals or those with severe mobility issues and animals appearing exhausted, dehydrated, or otherwise health impaired.
+- Haul animals fit for transport.
+Fitness for transport is determined by multiple considerations, including the animal’s health, mobility, and body condition score (BCS).
+Do not transfer cattle with a BCS score of less than 2, non-ambulatory animals, or those with severe mobility issues, and animals appearing exhausted, dehydrated, or otherwise health impaired.

 Special Needs of Non-Ambulatory Cows

-Increased temperatures cause a chain reaction of events, compromising a dairy cow’s ability to tolerate heat stress.
+Increased temperatures cause a chain reaction, compromising a dairy cow’s ability to tolerate heat stress.
 One of the first changes we may see is less time resting.
 When a cow lies down, its internal temperature increases.
 Cows tend to stand to regulate their internal temperature.
-Increasing standing time puts additional stress on their feet, which in turn leads to an increased possibility of lameness.
-Compared to healthy counterparts, lame cows have increased susceptibility of falling and injuring themselves.
+Increasing standing time puts additional stress on their feet, which leads to an increased possibility of lameness.
+Compared to healthy counterparts, lame cows are more susceptible to falling and injuring themselves.

 Assessment of a Down Cow

-If a cow is down, it is important to assess the situation to determine the best outcome for the animal before addressing it.
+If a cow is down, it is essential to assess the situation to determine the best outcome for the animal before addressing it.
 What caused the cow to fall?
-If the cow fell due to an environmental issue such as slippery floors or a tripping hazard, rectify that situation so other cows and people can pass through the area safely.
+If the cow falls due to an environmental issue such as slippery floors or a tripping hazard, rectify that situation so other cows and people can pass through the area safely.

-If the cow fell due to an existing injury, assess its injury and any new injuries that may have occurred as a result of the fall.
-If the cow appears to be capable of standing, encourage her to do so on her own.
+If the cow fell due to an existing injury, assess its injury and any new injuries that may have occurred due to the fall.
+If the cow appears capable of standing, encourage her to do so independently.
 Providing aid such as sand or straw bedding can provide better footing for standing.
-If the cow needs assistance such as hobbles, lifting apparatus, or float tank, carefully following the equipment’s use guidelines and referring to the farm’s animal handling protocols before moving or assisting the animal.
+If the cow needs assistance with hobbles, lifting apparatus, or float tank, carefully follow the equipment’s use guidelines and refer to the farm’s animal handling protocols before moving or assisting the animal.
 Hitting, tail twisting, or inappropriate/incorrect use of equipment is considered abuse and is unacceptable.

 If a cow is down on concrete, she must be moved within six hours to prevent pressure damage in the legs.
-A disabled animal should be moved to a stable surface such as a dirt/sand pack, pasture, or straw bedded pack.
-If a cow is moved to a location outside for recovery, always provide shade, food, and water.
+A disabled animal should be moved to a stable surface such as a dirt/sand pack, pasture, or straw-bedded pack.
+If a cow is moved to an outside location for recovery, always provide shade, food, and water.

 Moving a Down Cow

-If a cow is unable to stand and needs to be moved by equipment, it should be a coordinated effort between the equipment operator and the person or people working with the cow.
+If a cow cannot stand and needs to be moved by equipment, it should be coordinated between the equipment operator and the person or people working with the cow.
 The farm’s animal handling protocols should be followed carefully to ensure the safety of the animal and the people working with it.
-A tractor bucket deep enough to hold the entire body of the cow or a sled wide enough to hold the cow without her body hanging off the surface are appropriate tools for moving a non-ambulatory animal.
+A tractor bucket deep enough to hold the cow’s entire body or a sled wide enough to keep the cow without her body hanging off the surface is appropriate for moving a non-ambulatory animal.
 In both cases, a sled or bucket should be at least six to eight feet long to accommodate the length of the cow.
 A cow should never be dragged on any surface.
-Move the cow by rolling it on to the sled or bucket, never attempt to scoop the cow up with a bucket.
+Move the cow by rolling it onto the sled or bucket; never attempt to scoop the cow up with a bucket.

 A cow should never be pulled or moved by her legs or head.
 Before rolling a cow onto the sled or bucket, her head should be secured with a halter tied to a rear leg.

-Once the cow is relocated to a location with good footing, allow the cow to stand with her own power.
-Down cows should be provided deep dry bedding and freshwater.
-If a cow is moved to a location outside for recovery, shade and protection from the elements should be provided.
+Once the cow is relocated to a location with sound footing, allow it to stand independently.
+Down cows should be provided with deep, dry bedding and fresh water.
+If a cow is moved to an outside location for recovery, shade, and protection from the elements should be provided.

 Down Cow Care

-If a cow is down for more than 12 hours, a veterinarian hould be consulted on further treatment or euthanasia.
-Down cows should have dry deep bedding to aid in standing.
+If a cow is down for more than 12 hours, a veterinarian should be consulted on further treatment or euthanasia.
+Down cows should have dry, deep bedding to aid in standing.
 Encouraging a cow to stand should be done in short bursts and should not cause or prolong pain to the animal.
 Thoroughly evaluate the cow for proper diagnosis.
-Common reasons cows to be down are metabolic (milk fever), musculoskeletal (nerve damage, injury, hip injury, muscle/tissue damage from being down), toxic mastitis (especially common is due to heat stress), and toxic metritis.
+Common reasons for cows to be down are metabolic (milk fever), musculoskeletal (nerve damage, injury, hip injury, muscle/tissue damage from being down), toxic mastitis (especially common due to heat stress), and toxic metritis.

 References